sharansharma94/devhub/readme.md

-## code sharing application
+## Code sharing application

-### features
+### Features

-1. themes and formatting styles are viewers perspective
+1. Themes and formatting styles are viewers perspective

 2. Readme viewer for explanations

-3. sharing of code with other users
+3. Sharing of code with other users

-4. can be bookmarked or stared
+4. Can be bookmarked or stared

-5. can easily create enki (repetative stratage to rember )
+5. Can easily create enki (repetative stratage to rember )

-#### backend
+#### Backend
-go lang
+Go lang

-#### frontend
+#### Frontend
 Typescript react